 If a wall in your home is looking empty, a specially commissioned artwork can add colour, texture and interest.

-Select a colour scheme and canvas size and away you go.
-If there is an existing abstract work on my website that you would like a similar feel of, do let me know.
+Decide on a colour scheme and canvas size and away you go.
+If there is an existing abstract work on my website that you would like a similar feel of, let me know.

 An abstract work will usually take a few months, which also factors in the drying time of the oil paint.
-The canvas will be delivered unframed.
+The finished canvas can be delivered framed or unframed.

 James Joslin © 2021